WestpacCXTeam/GUI-source/progress-ropes/README.md

 	* Updated focus outline to use global styling; provided by _Text-Styling module
 	* Removed styling for step links as buttons; simply use link `<a>` elements
 	* Updated future step markup for better screen reader and keyboard user support; ideally ’disabled links’ (divs) until actived
-	* Added a simple active step marker for high contast mode users
+	* Added a simple active step marker for high contrast mode users
 * v1.0.0-alpha - Initial port

 **[⬆ back to top](#content)**